Mitigating gain calibration errors from EoR observations with SKA1-Low AA*: Simulations

+The plots in the last column of Figure~\ref{fig_3:gain_err_2d_ps_com}, and the gray markers in Figure~\ref{fig_4:gain_err_1d_ps_comp} show the 2D PS and 1D PS of a realisation of the \HI\ cube as observed with our telescope model.
 As can be seen from the 2-D cylindrical power spectrum in Figure~\ref{fig_3:gain_err_2d_ps_com}, residual foreground contamination in the EoR window increases with increasing residual gain calibration error.
 Specifically, for the calibration inaccuracy of 0.1\%, the excess residual power manifests itself as a mode-mixing feature \cite{mertens_gpr_18} at high $k_\perp$ modes.
 Thus, foreground avoidance about the horizon line appears viable (see Section~\ref{subsec:results_0.1}).
 However, for higher corruption levels, the familiar foreground wedge, which includes both intrinsic smooth partitions and mode-mixing features, becomes prominent.

 The impact of gain errors is also evident in the spherically averaged 1D PS (Figure~\ref{fig_4:gain_err_1d_ps_comp}) as excess power above the true \HI\ signal.
 This further confirms the contamination introduced by imperfect calibration.